CBD Oil for Arthritis

 In the US, arthritis currently affects more than 50 million adults and 300,000 children.
 It is also the nation’s leading cause of disability.

 Osteoarthritis occurs when cartilage breaks down and hard knobs form at the ends of bones.
 This causes joints to swell, making movement painful.
 It can be the result of injuries or inherited factors like abnormal joint development.
 Osteoarthritis typically occurs in the hands, knees, neck, and lower back.

 Rheumatoid arthritis is an autoimmune disorder in which a person’s immune system attacks their joints.
 It typically affects the hands and wrists, and results in swollen, stiff, and painful joints.

-Many forms of arthritis can be managed with regular physical activity, maintaining a healthy weight, and taking over the counter anti-inflammatory medicines.
+Many forms of arthritis can be managed with regular physical activity, maintaining a healthy weight, and taking over the counter anti-inflammatory medicines or supplements like turmeric.
 However, more severe cases can require assistive moving devices and even surgery to repair or replace damaged joints.

 Can CBD Really Help?

 Registered nurse Jenn Schleh is a co-founder of the CBD brand Oma’s Organics.
 She says CBD can do a lot to help people with arthritis.